Naomi Bangura

 Sara Mayfield

-Sara is delighted to be joining the Gallery 7 Team!
+Sara is delighted to be a part of the Gallery 7 Theatre Team!
 A graduate of Capilano University's musical theatre program, she is deeply passionate about theatre and the positive effect it can have.
-This past summer she worked as the Events and Marketing Coordinator at 4th Line Theatre in Ontario and is glad to be working a little closer to home.
+Previously, she worked as the Events and Marketing Coordinator at 4th Line Theatre in Ontario and is glad to be working a little closer to home.

 Not a stranger to the stage, you may have recently seen her as Betty Haynes in Theatre in the Country’s production of White Christmas, or your children may have seen her at their schools in a touring production of The Tempest in 2020 and 2022!

 Taking on the mantle of playwright and producer, in 2022 she presented The Girl Next Door, a new pop-rock musical (available to stream anywhere you listen to music) which she co-wrote with Ava Maria Safai.
-She is now working on her one woman show Who Drinks Mocktails on the Beach? which will be touring to festivals this summer!
+Her latest project, a one-woman show titled Who Drinks Mocktails on the Beach?! toured to to festivals across Canada summer 2024, and will be crossing Canada again in 2025!

 Shannon Tauber